AdobeDocs/commerce-php/src/pages/tutorials/frontend/custom-checkout/add-address-field.md

 ---
-title: Add a New Field in the Address Form | Commerce PHP Extensions
+title: Add field in the address form | Commerce PHP Extensions
 description: Follow this tutorial to add a new field to the address form in the Adobe Commerce and Magento Open Source checkout experience.
 ---